Guns & Weapons

 Q: What is misconduct involving a weapon?

-AAccording to A.R.S. §13-3102(A), misconduct involving weapons can include:
+A: According to A.R.S. §13-3102(A), misconduct involving weapons can include:

-• Manufacturing, possessing, transporting, selling or transferring an illegal weapon
+• Manufacturing, possessing, transporting, selling, or transferring an illegal weapon;

-• Possessing a deadly weapon if you are legally not allowed to have one
+• Possessing a deadly weapon if you are legally not allowed to have one;

-• Selling or giving someone a deadly weapon if they are legally not allowed to have one
+• Selling or giving someone a deadly weapon if they are not legally allowed to have one;

-• Discharging a firearm at an occupied structure in order to further the interests of a criminal street gang
+• Discharging a firearm at an occupied structure in order to further the interests of a criminal street gang;

-• Unless specifically authorized by law, entering any public establishment or attending any public event and carrying a deadly weapon after a reasonable request to remove the weapon
+• Unless specifically authorized by law, entering any public establishment or attending any public event and carrying a deadly weapon after a reasonable request to remove the weapon;

-• Selling or giving control of a firearm to another person if you know or have reason to know that the other person would use the firearm in the commission of any felony
+• Selling or giving control of a firearm to another person if you know or have reason to know that the other person would use the firearm in the commission of any felony.

 Laws may have changed since the last time this article was updated.
 The current and most up-to-date laws can be accessed here.